Dr Laura Wyness, RNutr

 Suzanne is passionate about public engagement and has volunteered at Orkney International Science Festival and local Midlothian schools where she has delivered nutrition and health focussed sessions to primary school children.

-Suzanne enjoys travelling (and trying out local cuisine!), debunking diet & nutrition myths and is a self-confessed gut health nerd!
-She hopes to continue her research by undertaking a post doc.
+Suzanne enjoys travelling (and trying out local cuisine!), debunking diet & nutrition myths and is a self-confessed gut-health nerd!
+She is in the process of applying for RNutr status.

 Vicki Pyne, RNutr